theKashey/kashe/README.md

 ```

 #### Options
-- **`scope?: any`** - Custom cache scope for advanced scenarios
+- **`scope?: any`** - Custom cache scope for advanced scenarios.
-- **`pointer?: any`** - Custom pointer object for cache identification (default: `{}`"new object")
+- **`pointer?: any`** - Custom pointer object for cache identification (default: new object `{}`).

-> 💡`pointer` acts the same way as `resolver` for kashe, or first argument for `boxed` and `inboxed` - the same value will point to the same cache.
-While this is a tool of separation, it can be used as tool of union
+> 💡`pointer` acts the same way as `resolver` for kashe, or the first argument for `boxed` and `inboxed` - the same value will point to the same cache.
+While this is a tool of separation, it can be used as a tool of union.

-⚠️ all "cache scope" powered function are working "properly" only if controlled directly by user (like custom `resolver`) or if wrapped locations are `sync`.
+⚠️ All "cache scope" powered functions work "properly" only if controlled directly by the user (like a custom `resolver`) or if wrapped locations are `sync`.
-Correct "thread safe" behavior is only possible with `asyncLocalStorageModel`, see below.
+Correct "thread-safe" behavior is only possible with `asyncLocalStorageModel`, see below.

 > Cheatsheet:
-> - `kashe` and `weakKashe` are the main memoization functions.
-The difference is that `weakKashe` provides a way to _ease_ argument comparison.
+> - `kashe` and `weakKashe` are the primary memoization functions. `weakKashe` offers relaxed comparison for specified arguments.
-> - `boxed` and `inboxed` prepends given function with an extra argument, which is used as a cache key.
-The difference is how "deep" change goes.
+> - `boxed` and `inboxed` prepend a cache-key argument. `inboxed` affects nested `kashe` calls, while `boxed` does not.
-> - `fork` and `withKasheIsolation` are quite alike, but one is more return a function and another executes.
+> - `fork` and `withKasheIsolation` create isolated cache scopes. `fork` returns a new function, while `withKasheIsolation` executes a given function within the scope.

 ### `createWeakStorage()`
-It's worth to mention that all commands above are just a think layer around `createWeakStorage`.
+It's worth mentioning that all commands above are just a thin layer around `createWeakStorage`.
 You can use it to do your own magic tricks.

 ```ts
 import { createWeakStorage } from 'kashe';